Avocado sauce

 Avocado sauce is a sauce prepared using avocado as a primary ingredient.
 Commercial sauces are typically prepared to have a thin, sauce-like consistency that is pourable.
+Popular brands include Kumana and Herdez.

+Preparation

 Commercial preparation involves mixing the avocado using high-speed blenders, which breaks up the pulp.
 Spices, water and emulsifiers are added, and the resultant product is then typically frozen to prevent browning.
-Popular brands include Kumana and Herdez.

 Additional ingredients in avocado sauce can include tomatillo, onion, chili peppers, cilantro, pepper and garlic.

-Preparation

 One possible preparation of homemade avocado sauce can be made by blending yogurt, avocado, lemon juice, vegetable oil, crushed garlic, sugar, cumin, seasoning salt and red pepper sauce.

-Uses

 Avocado sauce is used as an ingredient and topping for meat dishes and dishes such as fajitas, taquitos and tacos, among others.